 After walking off lunch in Harvard Square and out at Mount Auburn Cemetery, we took the advice of another friend of mine who used to live in Boston.
 Andrew told us that J.P.
 Licks shouldn't be missed.
 Turns out he was right.
 A couple of creamy scoops was just what we needed on a summer day in Cambridge.
 I opted for a cup of Butter Pecan ice cream.
 Delicious!

 I have a PhD in Chemistry and used to work in research in the chemical industry way back in the day.
 I met an old friend from my chemistry days, Lisa, for dinner in Cambridge.
 She recommended Cafe ArtScience.
 Cafe ArtScience offers fine cuisine and cocktails made using lab equipment.
 We were both nerding out big time.
-We tried Mary's Blockpress (above: cassis infused cranberry, lime, elderflower, ginger, and mint) and a burnt-cherry wood old-fashioned (below).
+We tried Mary's Blockpress (above: cassis infused cranberry, lime, elderflower, ginger, and mint) and a burnt-cherry wood old-fashioned.
+We also tried a cocktail with a perfect ice cube made from boozy fruit.